jessbakk/Blackjack/README.md

 #### Game Play

-* Start with you bet
+* Start with your bet
-* Dealer deals hands in clockwise order (or if two players, player first then dealer) until all players have 2 cards to start
+* Dealer deals hands in clockwise order (or if two players, player dealt first then dealer) until all players have 2 cards to start
 * Dealer keeps their second card hidden until player stands
 * Player performs actions first (see Player Actions below)
 * Once Player stands, Dealer shows cards and plays out their hand